asingh272024S/asingh272024S.github.io/docs/checksheets.md

 ![Screenshot 2025-03-27 113440](https://hackmd.io/_uploads/ryjFgxm61e.png)

-*Figure 24: VT website page for checksheets.*
+*VT website page for checksheets.*

 Click on the tab titled Checksheets and choose whether you would like to find your checksheet from an alphabetically ordered list, a list sorted by colleges or a list sorted by minors.

 ![image](https://hackmd.io/_uploads/HkaGZxQ6kl.png)

-*Figure 25: Screenshot showing links to various major checksheets.*
+*Screenshot showing links to various major checksheets.*

 Find the major or minor you would like to access the checksheet of and click on the year you entered Virginia Tech.